-This course covers the study and application of human movement.
-Kinesiological function of muscle and muscle groups are discussed.
-Basic principles of therapeutic exercise are presented and applied.
-Developing skill competencies with manual muscle testing, therapeutic exercise, body mechanics, and posture are emphasized.
+This course covers the study and application of human movement and measurement.
+Anatomical function of muscle and muscle groups are discussed.
+Muscle activation with normal gait is presented.
+Developing skill competencies with manual muscle testing, goniometry, and posture are emphasized.